plaidfinch/ComonadSheet/README.md

 Then we can define a function which takes a starting configuration (seed) for the Game of Life, and inserts it into the infinite universe of Game-of-Life cells.

+Here, we represent the evolution of an instance of the game of life as a three-dimensional space where two axes are space, and the third is time.

 ```Haskell
 conway :: [[ConwayCell]] -> ConwayUniverse
 conway seed = evaluate $ insert [map (map const) seed] blankConway